 Setting up the Gingerbread Letter Activity

 It’s easy to make a little village of gingerbread letter houses.
-In my supply closet, I found some paper towel rolls, and it turns out that they worked perfectly.
+In my supply closet, I found some paper towel rolls, and they worked perfectly.

 After cutting the rolls into small segments, I taped the gingerbread houses to the roll segments.

-Now my gingerbread houses stand up and I can make a cute little village.
-I think that taping the houses to blocks would be a great idea too.
+Now my gingerbread houses stand up, and I can make a cute little village.
+I think that taping the houses to blocks would work well too.

 You don’t have to use all of the gingerbread houses and gingerbread people at once.
 Use an appropriate quantity of gingerbread houses and gingerbread boys and girls for your kids.
 Using too many can overwhelm young kiddos.

-Where is the Gift? – Gingerbread Man Letter Identification Activity
+Where is the Gift? – Gingerbread Man Letter Identification Game

 To help kids work on letter identification, I like to set up 3-5 houses at a time and hide something behind one of the houses when they aren’t looking.
 I used a small little gift ornament, but you can really use any small item (a gumdrop, peppermint, little candy cane, eraser, etc.)